-The accompanying unaudited financial statements of the Company as of December 31, 2012 have been prepared in accordance with the instructions to Form 10-Q and Article 10 of Regulation S-X and accordingly, they do not include all information and footnote disclosures required by accounting principles generally accepted in the U.S. ("GAAP").
-We believe the footnotes and other disclosures made are adequate for a fair presentation of the results of the interim periods presented.
+The accompanying unaudited financial statements of the Company as of December 31, 2013 have been prepared in accordance with the instructions to Form 10-Q and Article 10 of Regulation S-X and, accordingly, they do not include all information and footnote disclosures required by accounting principles generally accepted in the U.S. ("GAAP").
+The Company believes the footnotes and other disclosures made in the financial statements are adequate for a fair presentation of the results of the interim periods presented.
 The financial statements include all adjustments (solely of a normal recurring nature) which are, in the opinion of management, necessary to make the information presented not misleading.
-You should read these financial statements and the accompanying notes in conjunction with the financial statements and notes thereto included in our Annual Report on Form 10-K for the fiscal year ended September 30, 2012, filed with the Securities and Exchange Commission (the "SEC") on December 7, 2012 (the "Form 10-K").
+You should read these financial statements and the accompanying notes in conjunction with the financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2013, filed with the U.S. Securities and Exchange Commission (the "SEC") on December 12, 2013 (the "Form 10-K").

-Results for the three months ended December 31, 2012 are not necessarily indicative of results for any other interim period or for a full year.
+Results for the three months ended December 31, 2013 are not necessarily indicative of results for any other interim period or for a full year.